pry/pry/README.markdown

 `jump_to`, `ls`, `cd`, `cat`
 * Pry gives good control over nested sessions (important when exploring complicated runtime state)
 * Pry is not based on the IRB codebase.
-* Pry supports significant customizability.
+* Pry allows significant customizability.
 * Pry uses [RubyParser](https://github.com/seattlerb/ruby_parser) to
 validate expressions in 1.8, and [Ripper](http://rdoc.info/docs/ruby-core/1.9.2/Ripper) for 1.9.
 * Pry implements all the methods in the REPL chain separately: `Pry#r`